bharurn/bharurn.github.io/_pages/experience.md

 ---

 <div style="text-align: justify">
 I have a diverse work/education experience, having been involved with institutions in India, the United States and Germany.
-I also have a diverse training in computational chemistry, machine learning & data science, high performance computing, software dvelopment, physical chemistry and pharmaceutical biochemistry.
+I also have a diverse training in computational chemistry, bio- & pharmaceutical chemistry, physical & materials chemistry, machine learning & data science, high performance computing, and the chemical industry.
 </div>

 <p align="center">